WebAssembly/tool-conventions/Linking.md

 - `1 / WASM_SYMBOL_INFO` - Specifies extra information about the symbols present
   in the module.

+- `2 / WASM_DATA_SIZE` - Specifies the total size of the static data used by the
+  module, including both initialized and zero-initialized (bss) data.

+- `3 / WASM_DATA_ALIGNMENT` - Specifies the alignment of the data section.
+This
+  tells the linking what constraints are placed on the location of the data section in the final binary.

 For `WASM_STACK_POINTER` the following fields are present in the
 subsection: